MGamalE/Android-CICD/README.md

 We are here setup a continious integration piplines using [**Github Actions**](https://github.com/features/actions) and a continious delivery using [**Firebase Distribution**](https://firebase.google.com/docs/app-distribution) ⚡ ⚡

-If you want to know a brief definition fot the two terms CI/CD 🙆‍♂️, Checkout out the qoutes :
+If you want to know a brief definition for the two terms CI/CD 🙆‍♂️, Checkout out the quotes :

   * [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration)